 In the future, refuelling stations for hydrogen-fuelled vehicles might be part of the infrastructure like conventional gas stations are today.
 Hydrogen and its associated technologies therefore have to reach safety acceptance by the public and approval by the relevant authorities.
 There is currently a large, well-established delivery system for hydrocarbon fuels (gasoline, natural gas, propane, etc.).
-A hydrogen-fuelled fleet of vehicles will require duplication of much of the existing gasoline dominated infrastructure..
+A hydrogen-fuelled fleet of vehicles will require duplication of much of the existing gasoline dominated infrastructure.
 The very large investments required will be a serious hurdle for the market driven introduction of hydrogen technologies.
-However, these may be reducted by considering the feasibility and safety of utilizing the existing natural gas pipeline network.
+However, these may be reduced by considering the feasibility and safety of utilizing the existing natural gas pipeline networks for hydrogen transport, as well as on-site production of hydrogen.
+More information about hydrogen trnsport in natural gas pipelines can be found on the NaturalHy website www.naturalhy.net